Gabriel94Dantas/api-eventos/README.md

 ## Development

-This project was my initiative Gabriel Araujo Dantas a brazilian Computer Engineer and my collegue Lucas Henrique A. de Paula a brazilian Computer Scientist.
+This project was initiated by Gabriel Araujo Dantas a Brazilian Computer Engineer and my colleague Lucas Henrique A. de Paula a Brazilian Computer Scientist.

 ## Docker